mechaGabe/SimpleToDo/README.md

 Describe any challenges encountered while building the app.

 I had difficulty getting common-io to import propoerly, My ideo (android studio would not let me sync for whatever reason), issue was solved by restarting IDE.
+Additionally, this is my first time using Git and Github and it was a little tricky to figure out.

 ## License